andrewsiemer/Hill-Climb-Optimization/README.md

 # Hill Climb Optimization
-The projects goal is to optimize an old homework project that uses Hill climbing to solve the TSP problem.
+The project's goal is to optimize an old homework project that uses Hill climbing to solve the TSP problem.
-Our implementation strictly looks as using OpenMP and SIMD to gain speed-up.
+Our implementation uses different optimization methods such as OpenMP and SIMD to gain speedup.
+We also provide a preliminary version of CUDA optimization to explore how CUDA can further help the performance boost.

-There are five example data files in `/data`.
-The number in each testfile indicate the number of cities.
+There are five sample data files in `/data`.
+We use them to measure the speedup against the baseline code for our experiment.
+The number in each data file indicates the total number of cities.

 ### The Team
 * Yen-Chun Chiu